ryssbowh/craft-themes/vue/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and watches for development
 ```
-npm run serve
+npm run watch
 ```

 ### Compiles and minifies for production